 Office: (909) 621-8285

-Continuing students register for courses for the upcoming semester during the Academic Calendar announced by the registrar’s office.
-All tuition and fees must be paid, or payment arrangements made, prior to the start of the term.
+Continuing students register for courses for the upcoming semester during the registration period outlined in the Academic Calendar .
+All tuition and fees must be paid, or payment arrangements made, by the deadlines outlined in the Academic Calendar.
 New students obtain registration information through their academic departments prior to the beginning of their first semester of coursework.

 The registration and enrollment process at Claremont Graduate University is managed through a number of deadlines which have been established to comply with various federal regulations.
 These deadlines, announced in the Academic Calendar , govern the applicability and financial consequences of changes to student study lists–that is, to the courses in which a student is enrolled.
 Failure to comply with registration deadlines may result in late fees and other penalties.
 In addition, failure to register by the announced deadline may result in an interruption of student services and library privileges.
 Failure to enroll by the Add/Drop deadline for regular session, announced in the Academic Calendar , results in automatic withdrawal from CGU.

 In order to enroll in courses, students must clear any and all outstanding obligations and holds on their student accounts.
 Impediments to eligibility for registration include financial obligations to the University, unmet academic and admissions requirements, unsatisfactory academic progress, and exceeded time to degree.
 Individual departments may also place department holds on student records, requiring academic advising prior to each registration period.

 To avoid late fees and other penalties, students are responsible for addressing and resolving all impediments to registration well before the registration deadline.